Kia EV6 electric car beats Porsche, Ferrari and Lamborghini in drag race

 In a 400m drag race, the EV6 GT was shown to beat the Lamborghini Urus, Mercedes-AMG GT, Porsche 911 Targa 4 and Ferrari California T - showing just how quick it is off the line.

-You can see the drag race unfold in the video below (from 14:18)
+You can watch the drag race unfold in the video below (from 12:15)

 Kia will offer a 58kWh standard range battery and 77.4kWh extended range (up to 510km / 316 miles) battery option in both two-wheel drive (2WD) and all-wheel drive (AWD) variants for the EV6 and EV6 GT-Line.
 The top-performance EV6 GT model will only be available with the 77.4kWh battery and AWD.